edm00se/blog/_posts/2016-05-20-iot-and-raspberry-pi.md

 ### Summary

 All in all, it's the start of something new that I'll keep working on the side.
 I think it's an interesting project with a fair amount of promise to keep myself striving to learn, adapt, and develop better applications over time.
-Please feel free to participate in [the exploratory questions on the GitHub repo's issue tracker](https://github.com/edm00se/iot-pi/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Aquestion+). :beers:
+Please feel free to participate in [the exploratory questions on the GitHub repo's issue tracker](https://github.com/edm00se/iot-pi/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Aquestion+). 🍻